ropensci/lightr/inst/paper.md

 `lightr` can serve as a basis for colour analysis R packages to deal with the file import step.
 Most of them can only read a limited variety of file formats currently.
-It is for example planned to become a dependency to the vision model package `pavo`.
-For example:
+Future versions of `pavo`, for example, will include `lightr` as a dependency.
+Below is an illustration of a workflow where `lightr` is used to import the spectral data, which is then analysed with `pavo`:

 ```
 library(lightr)